catija/who-am-I/README.md

 ## Who am I?

 Hiya!
-I'm Catija - I love enabling communities and creating or improving products - if I can do both at once, even better!
+I'm Catija - I love enabling communities and improving products - if I can do both at once, even better!

 I believe that no one is better placed to understand where a product is struggling than the people who use it and that communities who feel heard deepen their connection with the products they use.